-- Credentials and Rules Committee: Committee to present rules for approval to be used in conducting the Reorganization Convention and to settle grievances arising from the conduct of the convention.
+- Rules Committee: Committee to recommend rules for adoption to be used in conducting the Reorganization Convention and to settle grievances arising from the conduct of the convention.

-(b) The Reorganization Convention shall be well publicized in the local news media, social media, email, radio and other methods available to the County Party seven (7) to fourteen (14) days prior to the convention.
+- The Reorganization Convention shall be well publicized in the local news media, social media, email, radio and other methods available to the County Party as outlined in the County Party Reorganization Convention Guidelines.

 SECTION 3: Holding Reorganization Convention.
 The provisions for the holding of the Biennial County Reorganization Convention shall be as follows:

-(a) The Reorganization Convention shall be called to order by the incumbent Chair of the County Party.
+- The Reorganization Convention shall be called to order by the incumbent Chair of the County Party.

-(b) The Convention will hear the Bylaws Committee report and vote on the adoption or re-adoption of the standardized bylaws.
+- The Convention will hear the Bylaws Committee report and vote on the adoption of the standard Bylaws.

-- The Reorganization Convention shall then adjourn, as its business has been completed.
+The Reorganization Convention shall then adjourn, as its business has been completed.
 A meeting of the newly elected Executive Committee may follow without addititional notification other than these bylaws.

 I (name) do hereby solemnly promise, before my fellow Democrats, to fulfill the duties of the office to which I have been elected, to the best of my ability.
 I also promise to support the nominees of the Democratic Party.
 I further promise that if for any reason I cannot perform these duties I shall resign so that a replacement may be obtained.
 I also understand that a violation of this oath can result in removal from office.